GusWiz/WhichWay/README.md

   - **Aldo**: To improve, I need to work on asking AI the right questions.
 I struggled to leverage AI to our advantage because the responses it gave were not helpful at times.

   - **Aaron**: I can adhere more strictly to the SOLID principles.
 In the beginnging of the sprint I was not paying much mind to the SOLID principles, making me a weaker program and also setting up for a more unorganized project.
 This improvement would be noticable by a more organized codebase.

+  - **Gustavo**: I should have checked files for already implement functions, like the handleGenerateItinerary, as I found out that it had already been implemented.
+Which brought inconsistent functionality across different pages.

 ## AI:

   **Description**: AI was helpful in creating the edit trip page.
 I knew I needed components from the create trip and create itinerary, but I was aware that there were some tweaks that needed to be made.
 AI helped generate functional and efficient unit testing for several parts of our WhichWay project.